Sine Resonance Track & Dwell (SRTD)

 March 29, 2018

-While running a sine dwell test on the resonant frequency of a product, the resonance might shift.
-See the example in Figure 5.1; it shows that a sine sweep was run and found resonance at 35Hz.
-If we ran a sine dwell test at 35Hz (if we had the controller dwell on 35Hz) for an extended period of time, the resonance might drift down to 33Hz (the resonance shown in dashes), due to heat or fatigue or something else.
-This means that if we continue to dwell at 35Hz (if we were to keep the frequency fixed at 35Hz), we will not actually be testing the product at its resonance, nor applying the accelerations to the product that we would be applied at its resonant frequency.
-Continued dwelling at 35Hz results in an acceleration of only 2G instead of the 10G value at its resonance.
+If we ran a sine dwell test at 35Hz for an extended period, the resonance might drift down to 33Hz due to heat, fatigue, etc. If we continued to dwell at 35Hz, we would no longer be testing the product at its resonance nor applying the accelerations that would be applied at its resonant frequency.
+A continuous dwell at 35Hz resulted in an acceleration of 2G rather than the 10G value at its resonance.

-A phase-tracking SRTD takes advantage of this, allowing the frequency value of the test to adjust with the changing resonant frequency of the product.
-See the technical paper “Improving SRTD With Resonance Phase Settings,” Van Baren.
+Phase-tracking SRTD allows the test’s frequency value to adjust with the product’s changing resonant frequency.
+For more information on this method, see the technical paper “Improving SRTD With Resonance Phase Settings.”